AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-embed-api/howtos_comments.md

 ### setConfig API

-`setConfig` allows you to set special UI configurations, including hiding the commenting tools from the top bar, hiding the right-hand comments pane, hiding the toolbar on text selection, and enabling the downloaded and printed PDF to contain annotations even when unsaved to the PDF buffer.
+`setConfig` allows you to set special UI configurations, including hiding the annotation tools from the left-hand side, hiding the right-hand comments panel, hiding the toolbar on text selection, and enabling the downloaded and printed PDF to contain annotations even when unsaved to the PDF buffer.